 “Nicole, when you got here you could barely feed yourself”, my father reminded me.
 My mother has modified her home to the best of her ability.
 Still there are scratches all around the house from the power chair I have.
 I fell once and my head knocked a hole in the wall.
 I felt pretty bad about this until my sister reminded me she had run my parents van into the side of the house!
 She’s always trying to top me!

 On one outing with my father, I chose to use my walker.
 I thought it would be easier for all involved.
 We were leaving via the ramp outside of the Waffle House restaurant after a nice breakfast.

 I thought to myself, I just said I’m losing control.
 Obviously, I can’t!
 I sensed it was time to convert to “fall mode.”
 I was sure one was imminent.
 I quickly started assessing the situation.

 One, I was wearing a dress…Unfortunate for me.

 Two, my dad was near…Scared he’d see my panties.
 Unfortunate for both of us.

 Four, I was rolling fast down a steep, corrugated ramp and my legs couldn’t keep up with the walker…Frightened!

 He took the blow for me.
 SWEET!
-To make it worse, I inappropriately laughed so hard at the thought of the three of us (me, my walker, and my daddy) sprawled on the ground in the parking lot of Waffle House.
+To make it worse, I inappropriately laughed so hard at the thought of the three of us (me, my walker, and my father) sprawled on the ground in the parking lot of Waffle House.
 I peed in my dress!
 My new dress at that!
-Truth be told, he probably tinkled a bit too!
+Truth be told, he probably tinkled a bit too.
 I guess it doesn’t matter whom I leave with.
-I should wear those damned Depends!!!
+I should wear them damn Depends!